daostack/alchemy-monorepo/README.md

    1. Make sure you have the required `.env` variables set (`kovan_provider`, `kovan_private_key`, `rinkeby_provider`,
       `rinkeby_private_key`, `mainnet_provider`, `mainnet_private_key`).
    2. Make sure you are not on the `master` branch.
-If needed, create a new branch for the relase process.
+If needed, create a new branch for the release process.
-   3. `npm run prepare-release` - This will perform all the nesserary steps to update version and prepare for a new release.
+   3. `npm run prepare-release` - This will perform all the necessary steps to update version and prepare for a new release.
 The changes made here will be committed to the git branch.
    4. Create a PR and merge the new branch with the changes into `master`.
    5. Make sure that you have a Dockerhub ID with permission to push an image to the `daostack` organization.
    6. Make sure that you have an `npm` account with permission to push an image to the `daostack` organization.